How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 Question: My baby seems to need changing more often than other babies I know.
 Is that normal?

 Answer: Every baby is unique, and some require their diapers to be changed more frequently than others.
-If you're changing your baby's diaper every 2 to 3 hours and they're still crying or fussing, it's okay to change them more often.
+If you're changing your baby's diaper every 2 to 3 hours and they're still crying or screaming, it's okay to change them more often.

 Question: My baby currently has red skin on their bottom.
 What could be causing this?